Skip to content

 ├── batch.sh # Batch script for HyperQueue server and workers

-└── task # Executable task script for HyperQueue
+└── task.sh # Executable task script for HyperQueue

-We assume that HyperQueue tasks are independent and run on a single node.
-Here is an example of a simple, executable task script written in Bash.
+The task.sh script is an executable script submitted to the workers.
+We assume tasks are independent and run on a single node.
+Here is a trivial example written in Bash:

 #!/bin/bash